Arsenal transfer news: Gunners open contract talks with teenagers John-Jules & Amaechi amid Bayern interest | Goal.com

 Arsenal open contract talks with teenagers John-Jules & Amaechi amid Bayern interest

-Arsenal are attempting tie down two of their brightest young talents amid interest from Bayern Munich.
+Arsenal are attempting to tie down two of their brightest young talents amid interest from Bayern Munich.

 Teenagers Tyreece John-Jules and Xavier Amaechi are wanted across Europe, with several Bundesliga clubs keeping close tabs on the pair.